-Congress to support no-confidence motion against Modi govt in Parliament
+Congress, other opposition parties to support no-confidence motion against Modi govt

-The Congress will reportedly support the no-confidence motion to be moved by the TDP and the YSR Congress against Union Government at the Centre.
+The Congress will support the no-confidence motion to be moved by the TDP and the YSR Congress against Union Government at the Centre.
 Soon after quitting the NDA, the Telugu Desam Party (TDP) on Friday said it would move a no-confidence motion in Parliament against the Prime Minister Narendra Modi-led government at the Centre.
 However, the BJP has a full majority in the Parliament and this motion is not likely to pose any threat.

 ANI quoted Andhra Pradesh Congress Committee President N Raghuveera Reddy as saying that the grand old party will support the motion.